Get Tech Tips

-Because we have seen increased environmental regulations over the last 25 years there has been a push to find good refrigerants even if it means going into the flammable and toxic spectrum.
+Because we have seen increased environmental regulations over the last 25 years, there has been a push to find “good” refrigerants that meet the above criteria, even if it means going into the flammable and toxic spectrum.

-Thankfully, refrigerants are well marked and so long as we pay attention and follow best practices there shouldn't be any issues.
+Thankfully, refrigerants are well-marked.
+So long as we pay attention and follow best practices, there shouldn't be any issues.

-The most common toxic refrigerant is Ammonia and you would generally only find it in old appliances or in large industrial applications.
+The most common toxic refrigerant is ammonia, and you would generally only find it in old appliances or large industrial applications.

-Propane (R290) is a flammable refrigerant and it is becoming quite popular in small self-contained refrigeration units like vending machines and reach in coolers.
-These propane units will be very clearly marked and should be handled with extreme caution, especially when electrical sparks or open flame are or could be present.
+Propane (R290) is a flammable refrigerant and is becoming quite popular in small self-contained refrigeration units like vending machines and reach-in coolers.
+These propane units will be very clearly marked and should be handled with extreme caution, especially when electrical sparks or open flames are or could be present.